stunpayne/stripe-connect-integration/README.md

     * Solution: The code can be simplified to require less setup (such as env variables) from the developer.
 Regular testing of the sample codes with external developers (and by the Stripe Connect PM and dev teams) will improve reliability of the code.
 The goal should be to have the code functioning out of the box in 100% of cases.
 2. Incorrect dates at multiple places make the user question whether Stripe's reports will be accurate
     * Solution: Correct all dates facing the user.
 Add automation testing for front end to ensure long-term reliability.
-3. Platforms shouldn't have to switch to manual payouts to add funds for transfers.
+3. Platforms shouldn't have to switch to manual payouts to add funds for transfers
     * Solution: Although I would like to investigate this further, my current hypothesis is that allowing platforms to add funds even on an automated payout schedule should not be an issue.
 4. Payout schedule only has periodic (daily/weekly/monthly) options which could lead to high transaction costs for Stripe
     * Solution: An option to trigger payouts when the balance reaches a threshold amount (and nudging users to adopt this option) will reduce transaction costs for Stripe